cfech/gradle/README.md

 - solves the problem of building and deploying an application once it is written
 - framework for building a project
-- turns java class, xml etc into jar and war files
+- turns java classes, xml etc into jar and war files

 - Both builds the deployment artifacts and manages the dependencies

 - Artifacts can be : java source code, xml configuration files, audio or graphic files etc...
 - Predecessors to GRADLE include Maven, IVY and ANT.
 These are configured with XML which is not the most user friendly

-- In 2007 Gradle was introduced, it is written in a Java variant called Groovy, this is much more user friendly because we are writhing configurations as code
+- In 2007 Gradle was introduced, it is written in a Java variant called Groovy (or Kotlin), this is much more user friendly because we are writhing configurations as code

 ### The 6 Key Pieces of Gradle ###
 1. Build File or build.gradle : must have a build file,
    - this is both a human and machine readable instruction file,
    - uses DSL (Domain Specific Language) at a higher level and Groovy (or Kotlin) at a low level.
-   - Default name is built gradle
+   - Default name is build.gradle

 2. Constructs a Graph of Tasks
    - tasks are detailed build build steps
-   - gradle parses the build.gradle to create a directed acyclic graph (DAG) of tasks, ie task1 -> task 2 -> task 3 ...
+   - gradle parses the build.gradle to create a Directed Acyclic (one way only) Graph (DAG) of tasks, ie task1 -> task 2 -> task 3 ...

 3. Gradle Executes the Tasks
    - knows the order to do tasks in based on the DAG
-   - Each task produces an output used an an input by the next task
+   - Each task produces an output used that can be used as an input by the next task
    - it saves the output of each task (this step can help with performance improvement by caching tasks outputs for tasks that have not changed and skip the task on a re-build)

 4. Manages Dependencies
-   - IE maven, plugins etc...
+   - ie: maven, plugins etc...
    - Also manages transitive dependencies, ie: dependencies of dependencies
    - Can also handle dependency versions